MattPickard/Project_Portfolio/Memior Project/README.md

 **Code:** [Microsoft GraphRAG Pipeline Implementation](https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Memior%20Project/microsoft_graphrag.ipynb)
 **Success Rate:** 60%

-When starting this project, I was very curious to see how GraphRAG would perform because of its popularity within the RAG community.
-This was a simple implementation of the architecture, similar to the [Basic RAG Pipeline](#basic-rag) and leveraged no additional techniques.
+At the beginning of this project, I was interested in evaluating the performance of GraphRAG due to its popularity in the RAG community.
+This implementation was straightforward, resembling the [Basic RAG Pipeline](#basic-rag), and did not incorporate any additional techniques.

-The underlying architecture of GraphRAG is different from the previous pipelines and a bit more complex.
-A graph is created from nodes that represent chunks of text, and the edges between nodes represent the similarity between those chunks.
-During the retrieval phase, the relationships between node edges are used to retrieve the most relevant chunks for a given query.
-Using this approach, GraphRAG can retrieve and put together context that is spread out throughout the documents, which makes it especially powerful for broad queries.
+GraphRAG's architecture differs from the previous pipelines and is somewhat more complex.
+It constructs a graph where nodes represent chunks of text, and the edges between these nodes indicate the similarity between the chunks.
+During the retrieval phase, the relationships represented by the edges are utilized to identify the most relevant chunks for a given query.
+This method allows GraphRAG to effectively "understand" relationships between context chunks that are spread throughout the documents, making it particularly effective for handling broad queries.

 ### GraphRAGInsights:

-While testing, I was impressed with GraphRAG's ability to form a "big picture" answer to queries that benefit from broader contexts.
-However, it became apparent that it really struggles with narrow queries that required retrieving very specific context.
-It also has a higher computational cost, leading to longer wait times.
-My intuition tells me that instead of using GraphRAG as a replacement for other architectures, it might be better used to augment pipelines, perhaps as a fallback and or for adding context for broader queries.
-If you did this, you would need to accept the longer wait times and higher computational costs.
+During testing, I was impressed with GraphRAG's ability to generate comprehensive answers to queries that benefit from broader contexts.
+However, it struggled with narrow queries that required retrieving very specific information.
+Additionally, GraphRAG incurs a significant higher computational cost, resulting in longer wait times.
+Based on my observations, rather than using GraphRAG as a direct replacement for other architectures, it may make sense to use it to enhance existing pipelines.
+For instance, it could serve as a fallback option or provide additional context for broader queries.
+However, this approach would mean accepting longer wait times and increased computational costs.

-One thing to note is that many online GraphRAG implimentations are out of date with the latest Microsoft GraphRAG library, feel free to use this example as reference.
+One thing to note about Microsoft GraphRAG is that many online implementations I found were out of date with the latest Microsoft GraphRAG library, so feel free to use this example as an up-to-date reference.

 <a name="evaluation"></a>
 ## Evaluation